Fines may be paid in person at the Probate Court office using cash, money order, or Visa/MasterCard.

-Failure to appear on the court date at the time specified on the bond contract or citation will result in the issuance of a bench warrant and/or a license suspension.
-No requests for a continuance will be granted by phone.
-A request for a continuance may only be made in person at the initial court appearance.
-Generally, only one continuance will be granted, and will only be granted with good cause shown.
+Failure to appear on the date and time specified on the bond contract or citation will result in the issuance of a bench warrant and/or a license suspension.

-Each crime heard by the Madison County Probate Court is a misdemeanor offense, and violation of state statutes.
 All those charged with a crime have the right to a trial by a jury in the superior court.

 All non-US citizens need to understand that a guilty plea may impact any immigration status.

 A guilty plea, or a conviction of certain charges, such as NO INSURANCE, SUSPENDED REGISTRATION, DRIVING UNDER THE INFLUENCE, HIT AND RUN, some CHARGES UNDER THE AGE OF 21, and certain other charges can and will result in the suspension of your driver’s license by the state of GA.

 If a defendant is charged with a speeding violation allegedly traveling 75 miles per hour or more on a two lane road or 85 miles per hour or more on a four lane road, the defendant is automatically charged as a super speeder.
 If convicted, there will be assessed additional fees by the state of Georgia Department of Drivers Services.
 Notification of these additional fees will be by mail at the address listed on the driver’s license.
 These fees are totally separate from fines imposed by the court.